 One reason most consumers prefer the Surface Belt Furnace Systems is the flexibility.
 These systems can increase heat treating capabilities step by step and allow systematic planning for future heat treating demands.
 This is accomplished with a full line of available companion equipment that is offered to help build a complete, more profitable heat treating facility.

 Take one look at a Surface Belt Furnace Line and you’ll know it’s built to last.
 Surface chooses construction materials to maximize uptime and minimize maintenance.
-Our furnaces are built with sturdier steel, thicker insulation and heavier duty components than most of our competition.
+All of our belt furnaces, including our mesh belt furnaces, are built with sturdier steel, thicker insulation and heavier duty components than most of our competition.
 The high-quality alloy conveyance systems, robust heating systems and intelligently designed quenching systems are manufactured with the intent that they will work for long manufacturing campaigns.

 Consistent and Long Lasting

 Surface has over 100 years of history in the thermal processing business.
 Many Surface Belt Furnace Systems built over half a century ago are still in operation today.
 With your Surface Belt Furnace System, you can be assured that you will have consistent output, low operation costs, and many years of quality excellence.
-Surface furnaces are designed to be easy to maintain and are backed by one of the largest spare part inventories in the industry.
+Surface furnaces are designed to be easy to maintain and are backed by one of the largest spare part inventories and genuine aftermarket, replacement parts in the industry.